-5.315 The availability provision of Section 5.313 or Section 5.314 shall not apply to absence while on vacation or because of sickness or injury which is verified.

-- 5.32 Payment.
+- 5.3131 Employees who work the required hours to have qualified for a 2-week basic vacation in the prior payroll year shall not be required to meet the provisions of Section 5.313 on paid holidays which are normal work days, i.e., Martin Luther King's Birthday, Washington's Birthday, Cesar Chavez' Birthday, Memorial Day, Independence Day, Harry Bridges' Birthday, Veterans' Day. - 5.314 In addition to Sections 5.311 and 5.312, employees working on a steady basis must meet the availability requirements of their employer. - 5.315 The availability provision of Section 5.313 or Section 5.314 shall not apply to absence while on vacation or because of sickness or injury which is verified. - 5.32 Payment.
 Registered employees eligible for a "paid holiday" shall receive pay equivalent to 8 hours at the straight time rate. - 5.321 Registered employees eligible for a "paid holiday" shall receive payment as provided in Section 5.32 above, whether they work or not.
-When registered employees who are eligible for a "paid holiday" perform work on such holiday, their additional payment for working shall be as prescribed in Section 4 - 5.322 Registered employees not eligible for a "paid holiday" and non-registered employees who perform work on any of the paid holidays listed in Section 5.3 above shall be paid for working as prescribed in Section 4. - 5.33 Disbursement.
-Payment for each "paid holiday" shall be made on that payday which is the regular pay day for disbursing payroll checks for the payroll week in which the "paid holiday" falls.
-The Pacific Maritime Association shall be the disbursing agent for such payments. - 5.34 Work force availability.
-The Union agrees that employees shall be available to meet the Employers' work requirements on all holidays in accordance with the work schedule contained in Section 5.2. - 5.35 Paid holiday" hours shall not count toward Vacation and Welfare eligibility.
+When registered employees who are eligible for a "paid holiday" perform work on such holiday, their additional payment for working shall be as prescribed in Section 4. - 5.322 Registered employees not eligible for a "paid holiday" and non-registered employees who perform work on any of the paid holidays listed in Section 5.3 above shall be paid for working as prescribed in Section 4.